Are you also wondering what is a QR code or how do QR codes work?

 - Generate your QR code by choosing what type of QR code you want to generate ( static or dynamic QR code)

-- Customize your QR code by choosing a set of patterns, eyes, colors, and add a logo and tag for better recognition by users.
+- Personalize your QR code by choosing a set of patterns, eyes, colors, and add a logo and tag for better recognition by users.

 - Test and download your QR code in print quality.